essdot/js-lessons/doc/types.md

 # Types

-Javascript (as of ES6) has the following types:
+JavaScript (as of ES6) has the following types:

 1. string
 2. number